Cheapest Way to Build a Wood Privacy Fence | DIY Guide

 Just because you are trying to save money doesn’t mean you shouldn’t take extra care to get the best lumber.
 Instead of buying a bundle of dog ear fence pickets, go through them individually and find straight pieces without holes or large knots.

 It is tedious, but wood rots, and you don’t want to start your project with rotted wood.
 You should also make sure the lumber isn’t warped or split.
-Taking your time will save you the hassle of going all the back to the store and making an exchange later.

 4) Weather Stain Treatment

-We recommend you wait at least 60-90 days and up to one year to allow the wood to dry and acclimate to the climate.
-There isn’t a way to stop the expansion and contraction of wood entirely, but a suitable weather sealer on your fence will go a long way to protecting your new investment.
+There isn’t a way to stop wood’s expansion and contraction entirely, but a suitable weather sealer on your fence will help protect your new investment.

 5) Painting